Winter Slaw with Jicama

 Crunchy cabbage, crisp, lightly sweet jicama, chunks of juicy mango and papaya, and spicy candied macadamia nuts — this slaw is full of vibrant color and texture.
 It’s just plain fun.
 We dressed it in a punchy vinaigrette of lime, maple syrup, sesame oil, soy sauce, and red pepper flakes.
 It’s exactly the right combination of salty, sweet, and spicy to pull all the elements of the salad together.

 We feel compelled to make a plug for going the extra mile and making the candied macadamia nuts.
 Between the cabbage and jicama, the salad has plenty of soft crunch already — but the nuts add a hard, roasted crunch that’s extremely satisfying.
 They make the salad a little heartier too.
 And of course, they taste like beer snacks: In the test kitchen, we had to make a second batch.
-We left the first to cool on a sheet of wax paper, and it disappeared before we could get it into the salad.
+We left the first to cool on a sheet of wax paper and ended up eating it before we’d even made the salad.
 Take our advice and make two batches from the get-go.

 As a side dish, this little slaw will give your winter meals a little of summer’s vivacity.
 If the New Year has you craving light, punchy meals, you could pick up a Gelson’s rotisserie chicken and turn your slaw into a dinner salad.
 Better yet, meal preppers, a week’s worth of stunning lunches.

 Our tip: If you decide to meal prep this beauty, keep all the prepped ingredients separate, and compose your salads each morning.
 Otherwise, you’ll have a soggy slaw.